-MAP Super offers life insurance cover including, Death, Total and Permanent Disability (TPD), and Income Protection through Group Insurance (including default cover and voluntary cover).
+MYONESUPER offers life insurance cover including, Death, Total and Permanent Disablement (TPD), and Income Protection through Group Insurance cover (including default cover and voluntary cover) and Retail Insurance covering Death, TPD and Income Protection cover via voluntary cover.
+You're able to opt out of cover, opt in to cover, can elect to transfer existing cover, or vary your cover.
+Limited cover, exclusions and other conditions may apply.

-Please refer to the Insurance Guide for more details about the available life insurance cover available under MAP Super.
+Please refer to the Insurance Guide for more details about the Death, TPD and income protection insurance cover available in MYONESUPER.